-This policy will be reviewed by senior leaders and the full Governing Body every year.
+This policy will be reviewed by the Headteacher, the SENCO and Governing body every year.
 It will also be updated when any new legislation, requirements or changes in procedure occur during the year.

 It will be approved by the full governing board.